exercism-test/WebService/README.md

 ## How to access the Calculator service ##
 The Calculator service can be accessed via `http://127.0.0.1:8080/services/Calculator` via any SOAP/WSDL client.

-We have provided a sample client packaged in a jar that calls upon this server to perform some simple calculations.
+We have provided a sample example client packaged in a jar that calls upon this server to perform some simple calculations.
 This client can be run as `java -jar calculator_client.jar`.
 It will connect to the address specified above (hard-coded) to perform the calculation.